 Whatever you’re facing, a Samaritan will face it with you.

-Today, our unique 24-hour listening service will answer almost 15,000 calls for help.
+Today, our unique 24-hour listening service will answer around 10,000 calls for help.
 We are there for anyone who’s struggling to cope, who needs someone to listen without judgement or pressure.

 Samaritans is not only for the moment of crisis, we’re a charity taking action to prevent the crisis.
 We give people ways to cope and the skills to be there for others.
 And we encourage, promote and celebrate those moments of connection between people that can save lives.